Aboriginal and Torres Strait Islander Fight for Justice and Growing up in Edmonton (Queensland)

 Anti-migrant racism resurfaced in 1931 when cane farmers and the conservative Australian Workers Union (AWU) made a deal to give British subjects farm work ahead of Italians.
 Paterson contested the legality of the deal.
 In 1933 a deadly epidemic of Weil’s disease broke out in the sugar cane farms and the cutters went on strike.

 By August 1935, 2 000 workers had shut down the sugar mills.
 When the state government refused relief to laid-off workers, the CPA in the unions organised fundraising, communal kitchens and accommodation.
-Although the strike had only limited success, it raised the profile of the CPA and fuelled resentment towards the Australian Labor Party (ALP).
+Although the strike had only limited success, it raised the profile of the CPA in Queensland Politics and fuelled resentment towards the Australian Labor Party (ALP).
 Paterson’s support for the cane cutters helped him win election to the Townsville local council in 1939.

 Working with allies from a left wing split within the ALP, Paterson had enough influence on the council to make real improvements for local people.
 This including providing cheap stoves for Townsville workers, as well as establishing public libraries, a swimming pool and a public ice works when the military took over the existing one during the war.